admin-ch/CovidCertificate-SDK-Android/README.md

 3. The certificate details are checked based on the Swiss national rules for certificate validity.
 (Is the number of vaccination doses sufficient, is the test recent enough, how long ago was the recovery?)

-## Usage
+## Usage: How to use the SDK

 Once the SDK is added as a dependency, it needs to be initialized with an app token, a user agent and the application context.
 This is preferably within your main Android Application class.
 Please get in touch with the [BAG](mailto:Covid-Zertifikat@bag.admin.ch) to get a token assigned.

 ```kotlin
 Config.appToken = "YOUR-APP-TOKEN"